EN PL

 Jiajun Qiao

-College of Geography and Environmental Science, Henan University, 475004 Kaifeng, Henan Province, China.
+Department of Geography and Environmental Science, Henan University, 475004 Kaifeng, Henan Province, China

 Acta Sci.
 Pol.
 Formatio Circumiectus 2024;23(2):39-65